-Could this be the most minimal recipe on Eating With Your Hands as of yet?
-Chances are YES, and if we ever want to break this record of max 3 ingredients, we will be forced to go all raw on you.
+This has to be the most minimal recipe on Eating With Your Hands yet.
+If I ever want to break this record of max 3 ingredients I will be forced to go all raw on you.
+Which will never fucking happen.

 Serves 2 (14-15 temari sushi)